dsiu13/JS-Notes/EJS/ch4.md

 - Elements in an Array are stored in Properties.

 # Methods
-- Both String and Array Objs contain a number of properties that refer to function values.
+- Both String and Array Objects contain a number of properties that refer to function values.
 - Properties that contian functions are generally called "methods" of the value they belong to.

 # Objects
 - Values of the type Object are arbitrary collections of properties, that can be added or removed.

 ````
 var day1 = {
   weresquirrel: false,
   events:["job", "tv", "gym", "pizza"]
 };
 ````

 - Curly Braces {} have two meanings in Javascript.
 At the start of a statement they start a block of statements.
 In any other position they describe an object.
 - It is almost never useful to start a statement with a curly-brace obj.
 - In typical programs there is no ambiguity between the two.